Two-sample Test with Kernel Projected Wasserstein Distance: PROBLEM SETUP

-where $\|\cdot\|$ denotes the norm in the Euclidean space, and $\Pi(\mu,\nu)$ denotes the joint distribution with marginal distributions $\mu$ and $\nu$. \end{definition}
+where $c(\cdot,\cdot)$ denotes the cost function quantifying the distance between two points, and $\Pi(\mu,\nu)$ denotes the joint distribution with marginal distributions $\mu$ and $\nu$. \end{definition}

-While Wasserstein distance has wide applications in machine learning, the finite-sample convergence rate of Wasserstein distance between empirical distributions is slow in high-dimensional settings.
+Although Wasserstein distance has wide applications in machine learning, the finite-sample convergence rate of Wasserstein distance between empirical distributions is slow in high-dimensional settings~\citep{fournier2013rate}.
 Therefore, it is not suitable for high-dimensional two-sample tests.
-Instead, we use the projection idea to rescue this issue. \begin{definition}[Projected Wasserstein Distance] Given two distributions ${\mu}$ and ${\nu}$, define the projected Wasserstein distance as
+Instead, existing works use the projection idea to rescue this issue. \begin{definition}[Projected Wasserstein Distance] Given two distributions ${\mu}$ and ${\nu}$, define the projected Wasserstein distance as

 where the operator $\#$ denotes the push-forward operator, i.e.,